serverbee/ansible-role-virt-guest-manage/README.md

 ## Virt guest manage role

-This role use [official ansible virt module](https://docs.ansible.com/ansible/2.9/modules/virt_module.html) for managing RHEL based virtual machines.
+This role uses [official ansible virt module](https://docs.ansible.com/ansible/2.9/modules/virt_module.html) for managing RHEL based virtual machines with using [KVM](http://www.linux-kvm.org) as a hypervisor.
+By default it uses AlmaLinux fork of RHEL.
-So you can control all your VMs directly via settings in group_vars or host_vars.
+You can control all your VMs directly via settings in group_vars or host_vars.
 The main feature of this role is the parallel installation of all virtual machines which are set in `virt_guest_list`.

 #### To begin